yoctoproject/poky/documentation/ref-manual/ref-variables.rst

          for an SDK (i.e. ``nativesdk-``)

    D
       The destination directory.
-The location in the `Build Directory <#build-directory>`__ where components are installed by the :ref:`ref-tasks-install` task.
+The location in the :term:`Build Directory` where components are installed by the
+      :ref:`ref-tasks-install` task.
 This location defaults
       to: ${WORKDIR}/image